 Accessible collection of apps used to scan documents, read materials, and speech-to-text writing.

 This is a great resource for free online books.
-More than 320,000 teachers all across the country use these books every day in their classrooms for guided reading, independent reading, or to create a dynamic classroom library.
 Parents use these books as part of an effective “Learn to Read” strategy.